Sukma district: History

 Later on, these couple have settled down at the present day's Rajwada area of Sukma, they felt very comfortable in this place.
 Even though they were living in the absence of necessary facilities such as education and comforts amidst the tribes they started feeling this area very comfortable far from the atrocities of Mughals and the Marathas thus they named this place as Sukma.
 It is also believed that the deity of the famous temple of Chitpitin Mata located at village Ramaram is also brought by these couple along with them and that the temple had been constructed by these couple.
 Even today when the Pujari chants during sacrifice at this temple certain words are revered which indicate that the deity is brought from Warangal.
 In due course of time Sukma had seen many changes and transformation into one among the new Districts is one among them.

 Culture and heritage

 Injeram is a village located around 70 km from Sukma towards Konta which comes 10 km before Konta on the National Highway.
 According to popular belief, Rishi Inji's ashram was located in this village during the Ramayana period.
 The name is believed to derive from the Gondi phrase "Inje Ram vathod" ("Ram came here").
 Just 100 Meters to the right side from the main road we can still see ruins of many ancient sculptures of different deities.

-This place can easily be a matter of research for the Archaeological department as there exists rare ancient sculptures in this area, one can see a sculpture on which Brahma, Vishnu and Mahesh the Trinity of Hindu faith can be seen on a single stone.

-Now with the elevation of this area into a new District people are hopeful that Archaeological department will start researching in this area and unveil the historical importance of the land to the outer world.